 (Image courtesy of Jack Tillmany)

-Above are screen captures of Woodbury as "Lolita Maria Dolores Del Valle" in SONG OF THE GRINGO (Grand National, 1936) which starred Tex Ritter.
+Above are screen captures of Woodbury as "Lolita Maria Dolores Del Valle" in SONG OF THE GRINGO (Grand National, 1936), Tex Ritter's first starring oater.

 (Courtesy of Les Adams)

-Above - Joan and Allan Lane in a pressbook ad from NIGHT SPOT (RKO, 1938).
+Above - Joan and Allan Lane in a pressbook ad for NIGHT SPOT (RKO, 1938).